HoloInnovation/HoloRenault/README.md

 When opening the app the headset will make a first mapping of the environment.
 In our application, tapping an asset to move it reveals the drawn mesh showing the user where the asset can be placed.

-With the latest versions of the [HololToolkit](https://github.com/Microsoft/MixedRealityToolkit-Unity), it is possible to tweak the precision of the mesh by adjusting the numbers of triangles for the spatial mapping ```TrianglesPerCubicMeter```
+With the latest versions of the [HololToolkit](https://github.com/Microsoft/MixedRealityToolkit-Unity), it is possible to tweak the precision of the mesh by adjusting the numbers of triangles of the spatial mapping: ```TrianglesPerCubicMeter```.
-As explained in [Hologram 230](https://docs.microsoft.com/en-us/windows/mixed-reality/holograms-230) triangles can be added and removed to the mesh.
+As explained in [Hologram 230](https://docs.microsoft.com/en-us/windows/mixed-reality/holograms-230) triangles can be added or removed from the mesh.

 ### Displaying an asset from Unity Store
 It is possible to import assets from the [Asset Store](https://assetstore.unity.com/) as we did for testings.
-The platform is a hub where you will find creations from Unity Technologies or members of the community, easily accessible with ``Window > Asset Store`` from the main menu.
+The platform is a hub where you will find creations from Unity Technologies or members of the community, easily accessible from ``Window > Asset Store`` in the main menu.
 An import aspect in Unity is Asset Packages.
 Packages are collections of files and data from Unity projects just like .zip files, that you can import into your project or on the other hand export from your project to share.
 For instance, to import a custom package such as the HoloToolkit to your project, go to ``Assets > Import Package > Custom Package`` and select the package from your Windows explorer.

 ### Independent movement of objects
-As the main goal of the project was the set up of Renault's machines in a factory, one of the key feature of the app was the possibility to select a hologram, and to put it wherever the user wanted.
+The main goal of the project was the set up of Renault's machines in a factory.
+One of the key feature of the app was the option to select a hologram and to place it wherever the user desired.
-For that, we used scripts given on the "HololToolkit", the script ``TapToPlace``.
+To achieve this, we used the script ``TapToPlace`` provided in the HololToolkit.
-In order to use this script, we have to have on the Unity scene a ``Gaze Manager``, a ``Gesture Manager`` and a ``Spatial mapping``.
+In order to utilize this script, we require in the Unity scene the use of ``Gaze Manager``, ``Gesture Manager`` and ``Spatial mapping``, all provided in the HoloToolKit.
-This script is allowing us to then select an asset or hologram, and to put it wherever the mapping is detecting something.
+This script allows us to select an asset or hologram and to palce it where mapping is detected.

 ### Object scaling
 Object scaling is an essential feature.
-When there is no need for simulation, for example during a presentation, it is most useful to have a smaller model to act and present around.
+When there is no need of simulation, for example during a presentation, it is most useful to have a smaller model to move around.

-In Microsoft Visual Studio to scale an object you need to create a Vector3 as we are working in 3 dimensions.
+In Microsoft Visual Studio to scale an object you need to create a ``Vector3`` as we are working in 3 dimensions.
 It takes three float arguments.
 To keep accurate information using fractal number, simply add (float) to the variable.

 ### Creating an object from a menu
 In order to set up the factory, our application should have the possibility to instanciate new assets on the scene.
-For that, we added a button *Add Asset* in a menu, which allows the user to create a new hologram in front of him whenever he is air tapping the button.
+We added a button *Add Asset* in a menu which allows the user to create a new hologram in front of him whenever he is air tapping the button.
 This hologram is defined in the component panel of the button.
-The following video on [Youtube](https://www.youtube.com/watch?v=J7vCS75DC6w) is a demonstration of our app, with simple assets.
+[Here](https://www.youtube.com/watch?v=J7vCS75DC6w) is a demonstration of our app using simple assets.

 ## Encountered difficulties
 ### Room complexity
-During the development of our application, we tested the Hololens in different environments, from a small classroom to an open space to, an even bigger, factory.
+During the development of our application, we tested the Hololens in different environments from a small classroom, to an open space, to an even bigger, factory.
 Observations show that mapping varies a lot depending on the spatial variable as well as the materials in the surroundings.
-The headset struggles in small rooms as our options with smaller spatial mapping are limited.
+The headset struggles in small rooms as our options with a reduced spatial mapping are limited.
-Having furniture play a role as well.
+Having furnitures play a role as well.
 Different elevations create differences in the mapping and the Hololens is not immune to errors.
-Dark objects or walls reflect less light and have a tendency to mess with the spatial mapping as well.
+Dark objects or walls reflect less light and therefore have a tendency to mess with the spatial mapping.
 The results of these errors create discontinuities in the mesh.
 Some holes may appear in the mapping and affect object placement as the environment is not recognized.

 ### New technology
-We encountered different types of problems that we tried to solve together.
+We encountered different types of problems that we tried to solve.
 We couldn't find all the answers on the web as the technology is so recent.
-So a big part of of work was to understand how the device works and try on our own.
+So a big part of our work was to understand how the device works and try to find the answers on our own.

 The community behind the technology is getting bigger.
-We found some answers to our problems on the [Microsoft Community](https://developer.microsoft.com/en-us/windows/mixed-reality/community) and on [Stack Overflow](https://stackoverflow.com/questions/tagged/hololens).
+We found some answers to our problems on the [Microsoft Community](https://developer.microsoft.com/en-us/windows/mixed-reality/community) and [Stack Overflow](https://stackoverflow.com/questions/tagged/hololens).

 :bulb: **Use the [Unity Forums](https://forum.unity.com/) & try different keywords in your searches**